bcgov/entity/.github/ISSUE_TEMPLATE/DoD - Entity.md

 ---
-Name: Definition of Done - Entities Team
+name: Definition of Done - Entities
-About: A team-owned document to define when a User Story is done
+about: Team owned document to define when a User Story is done
+title: ''
+labels: ''
+assignees: ''

 ---